Nonparametric inference for nonstationary spatial point processes: Concluding Remarks

 This work introduced a nonparametric Bayesian model for nonstationary spatial point processes, along with a discretization-free MCMC algorithm for posterior inference.
 By using conditionally independent Gaussian processes over regions defined by a random partition, the proposed NSPP model captures complex and heterogeneous spatial structures, including sharp discontinuities.
 Its flexibility allows it to perform well even in stationary settings, outperforming stationary models in empirical comparisons.

-Simulation studies demonstrated that the NSPP model accurately recovers intricate intensity surfaces and remains robust to overspecification of the number of partitions, consistently delivering strong performance across a range of configurations.
-Compared to stationary and kernel-based approaches, the model achieved lower error rates and better accommodation of spatial discontinuities.
+Simulation studies demonstrated that the NSPP model accurately recovers intricate intensity surfaces and remains robust to overspecification of the number of partitions, consistently delivering competitive performance across a range of configurations.
+Compared to stationary, kernel-based, and state-of-the-art nonstationary approaches, the model achieved lower error rates and better accommodation of spatial discontinuities.
 Applications to real datasets further highlighted the model's interpretability and its ability to adapt to real-world spatial complexity in ecological and environmental contexts.

-Future research directions include the incorporation of nonspatial covariates, which are particularly relevant in applications such as economics and epidemiology.
+Future research directions include the incorporation of nonspatial covariates, which are particularly relevant in application areas such as economics and epidemiology.
 In these fields, spatial point process models often rely on individual-level covariates -- such as age, marital status, and education level -- that play a key role in explaining occurrences.
 Accommodating such covariates may require modifications to the current model structure.
+Improvements in computational efficiency are an important direction for future work.

 Overall, the proposed methodology provides a flexible and principled framework for modern spatial point pattern analysis.
 The development of user-friendly software for practitioners is also underway and is expected to facilitate broader application of the NSPP model in both academic and applied settings.